TomaszKandula/TokanPages/README.md

 1. Semantic-Release.
 1. NGINX.

 The client app uses React Hooks.
-Tests are provided using JEST, but there is no full coverage yet.
+Tests are provided using JEST, but there has yet to be full coverage.

-Project is dockerized and deployed via GitHub Actions to Azure App Service (main domain) that uses Container Registry.
-Web Server of choice is NGINX.
+The project is dockerized and deployed via GitHub Actions to Azure App Service (main domain) that uses Azure Container Registry.
+The web server of choice is NGINX.

 <img alt="" src="https://sonarproxy.tomkandula.com/api/v1/Metrics/Quality?Project=tokanpages-frontend&kill_cache=1">

-### Back-end
+### Backend

 1. WebApi (NET 6, C#).
 1. Microsoft Windows Server 2022 w/SQL Database.